kclandry/2600-Final-Markdown/Advanced Markdown.md

 A footnote is created in the same way a link or image reference is created, but uses a caret ( ^ ) to turn it into a footnote.
 When you define the reference, the document creates the footnote at the bottom of the page, and links the note to and from the origination point.

 A sentence with a footnote[^5] in it would have a footnote.
-It would be elsewere defined as [5] as normal, and show at the bottom of the page.
+It would be elsewhere defined as [5] as normal, and show at the bottom of the page.

 However, Github does support HTML.
 By using the HTML superscript tag (```<sup></sup>```), we are able to simulate a footnote.